womeninblockchainbarcelona/wibb-project/README.md

 ## 1.1.
 Where Do We Come From?
 Intermediaries have been in the scene for a long time.
 They act as the nexus for facilitating transactions among individuals who don’t know each other.
 The scenario can be summed up pretty shortly: I don’t know you and you don’t know me but we want to interact with each other.
 How do we do that?
 We both trust a 3rd party (either a bank, business-service or whichever is the case) so we can operate through it.

-This model has been very convenient: advantages… Furthermore this third party “promises” us some guarantees.

-This is classical model has some flaws.
+This classical model has been very convenient but it presents some flaws.
 What happens if this intermediary is not that trustful as we thought it was?
 What happens if it takes advantage of its power position?
 The problems doesn’t end here.
 An intermediary as a center of a system becomes also a single point of failure (SPoF).
 This means that if it is attacked/hacked or some sort of accident happens, the information/value that hold from their customers can be lost.
 The intermediary of course charges for this services.
 We have to deposit our trust on it.
 ## 1.2.
 Moving from Centralization to Decentralization
 Why there wasn’t a solution until now?